 The area surrounding the lake is particularly scenic, thanks in part to the serene Hallormsstadur forest and the picturesque bay of Atlavik.
 Furthermore, if you’re lucky you might even see reindeer!

-After the hike, we stop at the nearby Skriduklaustur area.
+Next, we stop at the nearby Skriduklaustur area.
 There is plenty to see here: the Cultural Centre housed in a beautiful stone building next to the ruins of an old monastery, the Snaefellsstofa Visitor Centre where you can learn more about Vatnajokull National Park, or grab a coffee and cake at Klausturkaffi cafe.

 Why Book with Us